 - Limited phone use.
 We told her that we needed to temporarily monitor her phone usage.
 We used timers and filtering software.
 This sucked, but we knew that moving her mindset from mindless scrolling and social media to other healthier coping mechanisms was critically important.

-- Advice from our therapist included removing any guns or extreme weaponry from our home.
+- Advice from our therapist included removing any guns or extreme weapons from our home.
 In rash, dark moments, it’s important to limit access to things that romanticize or dramatize suicide.
 We did not have anything like this in our home, but it is recommended that a gun safe is even a risk with a smart, suicidal teen.

 - In extreme situations, also consider locking up cleaning supplies, liquor, or anything else associated with harming oneself, such as ropes, cords, razor blades, etc. Purchasing a lock or separate container for these types of items can be useful and offer some peace of mind.